 As a guitarist and devotee of live music, Matt worked for the Appel Farm’s Art and Music Center in New Jersey to help produce the Center’s annual music festival and he has traveled extensively in the Caribbean to study the history and development of reggae music.
 A natural outgrowth of these interests has been his job as coordinator of the Organic Planet Festival since its inception, making the Festival one of the premier events of the region.

-While not entertaining his dog and two cats with his many musical instruments or helping stray animals find homes, Matt enjoys his leisure time in travels to exotic tropical places.
+While not entertaining his dogs and cats with his many musical instruments or helping stray animals find homes, Matt enjoys his leisure time in travels to exotic tropical places.
 Matt can be reached at matt@alt2tox.org

 Jene McCovey, Vice President